Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: Introduction

-{\em Introduction.}---Dynamical aspect of quantum open systems has been investigated for many years and developed in different formalisms \cite{Gardiner_Zoller,Carmicheal,Dalibardetal,Gisin-Percival,Review,Breuer, Hu-Paz-Zhang,Bassi,LAwu}.
-Typically, the state of an open system is described by a density operator governed by a master equation that plays a pivotal role in the fields of quantum optics and quantum information.
-When the environment is a structured medium or the system-environment interaction is strong, Lindblad Markov master equations are prone to fail badly.
-Then, non-Markovian master equations or their alternative non-Markovian quantum trajectory approaches must be used \cite{App1,App2,App3,App4,App5}.
-Despite extensive efforts, deriving a master equation without invoking the Born-Markov approximations (weak couplings and memoryless environment) has achieved only limited success in practice, and is mostly restricted in a few isolated models such as the quantum Brownian motion model \cite{Hu-Paz-Zhang}, a leaky cavity model \cite{Yu04,XZW}, a phase damping model \cite{Dephasing} and a two-level atom coupled to a quantized radiation field \cite{Atoms} etc. For a many-body open system such as an $N$-qubit system or a multi-state system coupled to a fully quantized environment, the existence of non-Markovian dynamic equations \cite{YDGSPLA} such as master equations is still largely unknown.
+Dynamical aspect of quantum open systems has been investigated for many years and developed in different formalisms \cite{Gardiner_Zoller,Carmicheal,Dalibardetal,Gisin-Percival,Review,Breuer, Hu-Paz-Zhang}.
+Typically, the state of an open system is described by a density operator governed by a master equation that plays a pivotal role in the fields of quantum optics, quantum dissipative dynamics and quantum information.
+When the environment is a structured medium or the system-environment interaction is strong, Lindblad Markov master equations are prone to fail.
+Then non-Markovian master equations or the alternative non-Markovian approaches such as quantum trajectories or quantum jump must be used \cite{App1,App2,App3,App4,App5}.
+Notably, a non-Markovian quantum jump approach has been developed based on some Lindbald-type master equations \cite{nqj1,nqj2}.
+Despite extensive efforts, deriving an exact master equation without invoking the Born-Markov approximations (weak couplings and memoryless environment) in a fully microscopic way has achieved only limited success in practice, and is mostly restricted in a few isolated models such as the quantum Brownian motion model \cite{Hu-Paz-Zhang,Halliwell96,Strunz_Yu04}, a leaky cavity model \cite{Yu04,XZW}, a phase damping model \cite{Dephasing}, a two-level atom coupled to a quantized radiation field \cite{Atoms}, a two-body system in a collective bath \cite{EPL,Zhaoetal2011} and a single multi-level atomic system \cite{multilevel}.
+For a genuine many-body open system such as a multi-two-level atomic system (qubits) coupled to a fully quantized environment, the existence of an {\em exact} non-Markovian dynamical equation \cite{YDGSPLA} such as master equation is still largely unknown.